carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 ### Background

-All icons should be on a transparent background and centered within the artboard boundaries at one of the standard dimensions below:
+All icons should be on a transparent background and with the artboard boundaries at the edges of the icon.
+At least one of the edges should be at the standard measurement of 24px or 16px.

 ---
 ![icon usage](images/icon-usage-1.png)